Skip to content

 • You might want to put together a CV that you can attach to any email request you make to an employer.
 Use the simple Careerpilot CV Builder to create your CV.
 There are lots of other CV templates available online - but be aware many charge - just at the end when you have done all the work!

-• You might well have to make contact with employers by email to ask if they will offer you a placement.
+• You might well have to make contact with employers by email to ask if they will offer you a placement, see an easy template you can use.

 • The employer might then want to have an online chat/interview with you using meeting software such as Teams or Zoom.
 Make sure your parents or teachers are in the room or nearby if you do have to do this and consider just doing audio and not video.
 It is important to ensure this is done safely and that an adult is aware of this meeting.
 Talk to someone in school who is responsible for work experience about the best ways to do this.